fisshy/angular-googlemaps/README.md

 TODO
 -------
 - Implement module for editing
-- Implement support for multiple marks
+- Implement support to update